What is your most valuable asset?

 An STD policy can help ease financial strain that comes with an illness, injury, or accident that prevents you from earning an income.
 Ask yourself — would you be able to pay your monthly bills and maintain your current lifestyle if you were unable to work for two, three, or six months?

-If no, STD insurance is a good option.
+If no, Short-terms disability insurance is a good option.

-Short-term disability insurance covers loss of income when you cannot work because of injury or illness.
-It usually provides benefits (usually 50-85% of your salary) for up to six months.
+Short-term disability policies covers loss of income when you cannot work because of injury or illness.
+It usually provides disability insurance benefits (usually 50-85% of your salary) for up to six months.
 Many Canadian employers offer short-term disability coverage for free or at reduced rates.

 If your employer provides this benefit, sign up for it without hesitation.
 If it does not or the employer-sponsored coverage is not sufficient, you may consider putting an individual plan in place.

-Dundas Life works with the top Canadian insurers and can help you find a short-term disability insurance policy that is both affordable and adequate for you.
+Dundas Life works with the top Canadian insurers and can help you find a short-term disability policies policy that is both affordable and adequate for you.